phanrahan/magma/README.md

 The design of Magma was heavily influenced by [Chisel](https://chisel.eecs.berkeley.edu/), so Magma should be easy to learn if you know Chisel.
-Some examples of Chisel circuits from the Chisel tutorial have been ported to magma and can be found in [these notebooks](https://github.com/phanrahan/magmathon/tree/master/notebooks/coreir-tutorial).
+Some examples from the Chisel tutorial have been ported to Magma and can be found in [these notebooks](https://github.com/phanrahan/magmathon/tree/master/notebooks/coreir-tutorial).
 Magma also has a [FIRRTL](https://github.com/freechipsproject/firrtl) backend,